 Areas like Monastiraki are really cool!
 Monastiraki Square is one of the most famous squares and centre point for a City Break in Athens.
 From the square you can see the Acropolis and can even walk up there from the Square.

 During the day the streets are filled with shops and markets, including a Flea Market, plus lots of cafes and restaurants, the area still gives off the same vibe early evening but with pretty fairy lights and people singing outside restaurants.
-Come nighttime a lot of the area turn into bars for a good night out.
+Come night time a lot of the area turn into bars for a good night out.
+Check out this post for the Best Bars in Athens!

 I also saw and found a number of rooftop bars that overlook the Acropolis and the city which were perfect for a few sunset drinks with an awesome view, still at good value for money.
 I went to MS Roof Garden, but 360 Degrees and A for Athens look really good too!